 Marketed as the coolest cabins closest to Calgary, Folk Tree Lodge offers guests all you could ever need.
 These cabins in Alberta are located in a beautiful forested setting just five minutes from the main part of Bragg Creek.

-Some things to do here are to enjoy the wildlife in the area or explore Kananaskis Country which is just a short drive away and home to endless hiking opportunities.
+Some things to do here are to enjoy the wildlife in the area or explore Kananaskis Country, which is just a short drive away and home to endless hiking opportunities.
 If you’re looking for some great cabin rentals near Calgary, don’t hesitate to book here.

 Mount Engadine Lodge (Kananaskis Country)